DamengRandom/tipify/js-closure.md

 ### JavaScript Closure

-Before everything, we need to know JavaScript has 2 types of variables, `global` & `local` variable !!
+Before everything, we need to know JavaScript has `2` types of variables, `global` & `local` variable!!

 #### Concept:

-function having access to parent scope, especially function can use variable which defined outside of the function !!!
+function having access to parent scope, especially function can use variable which is defined outside of the function!!!

 Example: